-PHGs are non-enforceable goals set by the California OEHHA, which is part of California EPA and are based solely on public health risk considerations.
+PHGs are non-enforceable goals set by the California Office of Environmental Health Hazard Assessment (OEHHA), which is part of California EPA and are based solely on public health risk considerations.
 A PHG is the level that poses no significant health risk if consumed for a lifetime.
-None of the practical risk-management factors that are considered by the USEPA or the California Department of Public Health (CDPH) in setting drinking water standards (such as MCLs) are considered in setting the PHGs.
+None of the practical risk-management factors that are considered by the USEPA or the State Water Resources Control Board (SWRCB), Division of Drinking Water (DDW) in setting drinking water standards (such as MCLs) are considered in setting the PHGs.
 These factors include analytical detection capability, treatment technology available, and benefits and costs.
 The PHGs are not enforceable and are not required to be met by any public water system.
 MCLGs are the federal equivalent to PHGs.